plsang/dasnet/README.md

-# LaneNet - Lane Detection Using Neural Networks
+# dasnet - Drivable Area Segmentation

-Pytorch implementation of lane detection networks.
+Pytorch implementation of drivable area segmentation detection networks.
 This is mainly based on the approach proposed in [Towards End-to-End Lane Detection: an Instance Segmentation Approach](https://arxiv.org/abs/1802.05591).
 This model simultaneously optimizes a binary semantic segmentation network using cross entropy loss, and a (lane) instance semantic segmentation using discriminative loss.

 ## Installation
 This code has been tested on ubuntu 16.04(x64), python3.7, pytorch-0.4.1, cuda-9.0 with a GTX-1060 GPU.